Thu, Jun 9 at 10:50 am EDT

 Overview

-With the recent rise in juvenile crime and the loss of community due to the pandemic, a conscious effort must be taken across the country to reintroduce community and efforts at mutual understanding into the lives of at-risk youth.
+Summary: With the recent rise in juvenile crime and the loss of community due to the pandemic, a conscious effort must be taken across the country to reintroduce community and efforts at mutual understanding into the lives of at-risk youth.
 Doing so in a thoughtful and inclusive way increases buy in and participation among all stakeholders.
-This module explains how to develop a youth/law enforcement curriculum and how the district attorney's office can be an effective change leader in supporting such a curriculum.
+This webinar explains how to develop a youth/law enforcement curriculum and how the district attorney’s office can be an effective change leader in supporting such a curriculum.

 Speaker(s)